rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 ### Creating Subscriptions {#CreatingSubscriptions}

 After a subscription is successfully established, the publisher immediately sends a *subscription-started* subscription state change notification to each receiver.
 It is quite possible that upon configuration, reboot, or even steady-state operations, a transport session may not be currently available to the receiver.
-In this case, when there is something to transport for an active subscription, transport-specific "call home" operations {{RFC8071}} will be used to establish the connection. **TODO - this should just reference the transport RFCS**.
+In this case, when there is something to transport for an active subscription, transport-specific "call home" operations {{RFC8071}} will be used to establish the connection. **TODO - this should just reference the transport RFCs**.
 When transport connectivity is available, notification messages may then be pushed.

 With active configured subscriptions, it is allowable to buffer event records even after a *subscription-started* has been sent.
 However, if events are lost (rather than just delayed) due to buffer capacity being reached, a *subscription-terminated* notification MUST be sent, followed by a new *subscription-started* notification.
 These notifications indicate an event record discontinuity has occurred.